Suspended bus drivers cleared of wrongdoing in Trump event

-CHARLES TOWN, W.Va.
-(AP) — Two West Virginia school bus drivers who were suspended for attending a rally for President Donald Trump in the nation's capital have been cleared of wrongdoing following hearings, an attorney said Wednesday.
+CHARLES TOWN, W.Va. — Two West Virginia school bus drivers who were suspended by their county schools superintendent for attending a rally for President Donald Trump in the nation’s capital have been cleared of wrongdoing following hearings, an attorney said Wednesday.

 Attorney John Bryan, who is representing the employees in a separate lawsuit against the Jefferson County School District, said one employee was cleared Tuesday and the other on Wednesday.
 No evidence was presented against them, Bryan said.

-Bryan said he is still proceeding with the federal lawsuit against school Superintendent Bondy Shay Gibson.
+Bryan said he is still proceeding with a federal lawsuit against schools Superintendent Bondy Shay Gibson.
 Bryan is representing bus drivers Tina Renner and Pamela McDonald.
-The lawsuit said Renner and McDonald's actions were protected under the First Amendment when they traveled last week to Washington to support Trump.
+The lawsuit says Renner and McDonald’s actions were protected under the First Amendment when they traveled last week to Washington to support Trump.

 Renner and McDonald rode on a charter bus Jan.
 6. After hearing Trump speak at a rally, they walked to the U.S. Capitol, remained in an area designated for public occupation and did not participate in illegal activities, the lawsuit said.

-The lawsuit said attending the rally was unrelated to the bus drivers' employment and they had enough leave days available to attend the rally.
+The lawsuit says attending the rally was unrelated to the bus drivers’ employment and they had enough leave days available to attend the rally.

 Renner and McDonald each received a phone call after returning informing them that they would be placed on paid administrative leave.
 Both also received letters from Gibson.